Backyard Chickens & the Inter-connectedness of Everything - Part 3

 Well, what else is there, besides happiness and connection—love—that might work?

 Technology is failing us.
-The wars against germs, against poverty, against drought, against drugs, against traffickers of children and women, against terrorists, against poachers – at best all these wars are not succeeding as quickly as we need them to; at worst they are bringing only more war.
+The wars against germs, against poverty, against drought, against drugs, against human trafficking, against terrorists, against poachers – at best all these wars are not succeeding as quickly as we need them to; at worst they are bringing only more war.

 Everything we’ve tried to rely on until now—all material wealth and security, the best that science and technology or power and control could offer us—all can be washed away in a flood, burned in a fire, or vaporized in economic collapse or political turmoil.